chef/chef-web-docs/chef_master/source/resource_chef_gem.rst

 ``package_name``
    **Ruby Type:** String

-   The name of the gem.
-Default value: the ``name`` of the resource block.
-See "Syntax" section above for more information.
+   An optional property to set the gem name if it differs from the resource block's name.

 ``source``
    **Ruby Type:** String, Array